-If you decide to keep your home on the market, back off on the decorations.
+If you decide to keep your home on the market, though, this is the year to back off on the decorations.
 Too many decorations can be overwhelming and distracting.
 Don't make the mistake of thinking buyers will "see past it," because they can't.
 As agents sometimes say, "the eye buys."

 Holiday Decorating Compromises for Stubborn Sellers

 - Stack wrapped presents in one corner or a closet.

 - Resist the urge to hang banners, and use greenery instead, such as evergreen or rosemary garlands.